-- Mocktails - We’ve got some great mocktail recipes for you here, if you’re interested in trying them.
+We’ve got some great mocktail recipes for you here, if you’re interested in trying them.
 When you’re going incognito, too much flair in a mocktail can draw attention.
-A safe bet is ordering a basic drink without the alcohol, like a bloody mary hold the vodka.
+A safe bet is ordering a basic drink without the alcohol, like a Bloody Mary hold the vodka.
 Don’t like tomato juice?
-Try a moscow mule or a mojito minus the liquor.
+Try a Moscow Mule or a mojito minus the liquor.

-- Non-alcoholic beers - We wouldn’t dream of telling you what to do, as everyone takes their own path in recovery.
-But non-alcoholic beers, or near-beers, are frowned upon in the recovery world for their low alcohol content (usually about 0.5% alcohol by volume) and similar smell and taste to real beer.
-Whereas club soda, pop, or mocktails take the alcohol out of the equation, non-alcoholic beer minimize the alcohol content in a solely alcoholic beverage.
-Drink at your own risk, even if you’re hoping to fit in.
-The triggering taste and smell probably aren’t worth it.
+We wouldn’t dream of telling you what to do, as everyone takes their own path in recovery.
+But it can be helpful to understand that non-alcoholic beers (or near-beers) and wines are often frowned upon in the recovery world.
+This is because they usually have low—rather than zero—alcohol content (usually about 0.5% alcohol by volume), and because the way their smell and taste mimic alcoholic beverages can be triggering to some.
+Where club soda, pop, or mocktails take alcohol entirely out of the equation, non-alcoholic beers and wines minimize the alcohol content in a solely alcoholic beverage.
+So consider your own triggers and company when deciding whether they’re a good option for you.